 Size and Coverage

-Coverage: The more coverage a helmet has, the more it can protect your child’s head in the event of a crash.
-Both the Bell Span and Bell Block offer thorough back, front, and side coverage.
-One of our primary complaints about the Kazam helmet was the limited coverage, as compared to the Bell models.
+The more coverage a helmet has, the more it can protect your child’s head in the event of a crash.
+The Bell Span offers thorough back, front, and side coverage.

 Just as important as buying the right size of helmet is buying a helmet that can adjust to fit your child’s head properly.
 If the fit isn’t snug enough, a helmet can shift during a crash and fail to provide proper protection.

 One disadvantage of skater-style helmets is that they are typically much heavier than standard helmets.
-While a standard helmet generally weighs 250 – 300 grams, a skater-style helmet will usually weigh over 400 grams.
+While a standard helmet generally weighs 250 – 300 grams, The Bell Span comes in at 432 grams.
 Heavier helmets are obviously less comfortable to wear for long periods of time and may result in kids wanting to take them off while they are still riding.

 Not all skater-style bike helmets are certified for skateboard use.
 Unless a skater-style bike helmet is dual certified for bike use (CPSC) and skateboard/scooter use (ATSM), it is NOT safe for your child to use for both activities.
-Both the Bell Span and Bell Block are dual certified.
-The Kazam helmet is NOT dual certified – it is only certified for bike use (CPSC).
+The Bell Span is certified for skateboard use.

 If your child is insisting on a skater-style helmet, both the Bell Span is a high-quality helmet that will serve your child’s noggin well!
 For more great Dual-certified helmets for kids, be sure to check out our Best Dual-Certified Helmets for Kids list.